Dum Maro Dum (song): Charts and reviews

-The song topped the Binaca Geetmala annual list 1972.
+The song topped the Binaca Geetmala Annual List 1972.
 In Binaca Geetmala, a song could appear for a maximum of 18 weeks, after which it was called a Sartaj Geet.
 On 15 March 1972, Dum Maro Dum became a Sartaj Geet while it was at #1 payddan (position).
 It had remained at #1 position for 12 weeks.

 Daniel Shiman, a reviewer wrote about the song, "It's a montage of creaking synthesizers, psychedelic guitars, and, of course, vocals nailed by Asha Bhosle in an ear-piercing exposition of sound."
 Kishore Kumar once said that the song is powerful enough to bring a dead person to life.

-Cultural Influence

-The song was featured in Grand Theft Auto: Liberty City Stories (2005).

 Picturization

-The song was picturized in Kathmandu.
+The film and the song were shot in Kathmandu.
 It shows Janice (Zeenat Aman) in her hippie attire, smoking cannabis or hashish and swaying under the effect of the herbs while hypnotically crooning the "Dum Maro Dum", encouraging one to 'take another toke'.
 She dances with a look of ecstasy on her face.

-Later in the movie, Dev Anand replies to the song by singing Ram Ka Naam Badnaam Na Karo ("Do not desecrate the name of Rama"), sung by Kishore Kumar.
+Later in the film, Dev Anand replies to the song by singing "Ram Ka Naam Badnaam Na Karo" (lit.
+'Do not desecrate the name of Rama'), sung by Kishore Kumar.